yum13241/xbox-oc-kmod/README.md

 Prepackaged versions can be found under "Releases".

-For other distros copying the module to an appropriate directory under `/usr/lib/modules` and creating a file called `/usr/lib/modules-load.d/wmo-oc.conf` with the contents `wmo_oc` should be enough to load the module automatically.
+For other distros copying the module to an appropriate directory under `/usr/lib/modules` and creating a file called `/usr/lib/modules-load.d/xbox-oc.conf` with the contents `xbox-oc` should be enough to load the module automatically.
 You'll need to rebuild the module and copy every time you upgrade your kernel so I don't recommend it!

 ## Changing the polling rate

 Polling rate is set according to the `bInterval` value in the USB endpoint descriptor.
 The value sets the polling rate in milliseconds, for example: an interval value of 4 equals 250 Hz.

-You can change the rate by using the kernel parameter `wmo_oc.rate=n` (if installed), passing the rate to `insmod wmo_oc.ko rate=n` or going into `/sys/module/wmo_oc/parameters` and using `echo n > rate` to change the value
+You can change the rate by using the kernel parameter `xbox_oc.rate=n` (if installed), passing the rate to `insmod xbox_oc.ko rate=n` or going into `/sys/module/xbox_oc/parameters` and using `echo n > rate` to change the value

 ## Using a different mouse